holepunchto/pear-docs/building-blocks/hypercore.md

 Download a range of data.

-You can await until the range has been fully downloaded by doing:
+We can await until the range has been fully downloaded by doing:

 ```javascript
 await range.done()